romgar/5minutes/content/pages/about.md

 Tags: about
 Slug: about-us
 Authors: Romain Garrigues
-Summary: Description of blog aim
+Summary: Blog description

-5 minutes is what you will need to read a blog post.
-No more.
+5 minutes is a blog created by @rgarrigues(https://twitter.com/rgarrigues/) and @jrmipp (https://twitter.com/rgarrigues/) to share their tips and tricks on www.

+5 minutes, and no more, for articles reading.
+Enjoy like we enjoy writting them.